elewa-student/User-Centered-Development/README.md

 Here is a tree that orders the user stories by dependence.  ie. Before a user can click on a thumbnail, there must be able to see it.

 ![](./user-stories-dependencies.png)

+This site has very simple and isolated user stories, these trees will get more interesting.

 [TOP](#index)